SAP-samples/cap-service-integration-codejam/exercises/11-associate-local-remote-entities/README.md

 ## Add a new incident for a customer

 At this point we now have the `customer` property in the `Incidents` entity as defined at the CDS level.
-Being a managed association, this has a generated field of `customer_ID` at the OData metadata level, the level at which we interact with the actual service.
+Being a managed association, this has a generated field of `customer_ID` at the persistence layer, which finds its way to the OData metadata level, the level at which we interact with the actual service.
+Find out more about managed associations in the [Further reading](#further-reading) section below.

 Let's do that now, by using the [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) extension that should be available in your workspace (it's built in to the Dev Space, and [listed as on of the extensions to install into the dev container](../../.devcontainer/devcontainer.json) if you're using VS Code).